mx-Liu123/AgentCommander/README.md

 ## Key Features

-*   **Visual Workflow Editor**: Design complex agent loops and decision trees using a node-based interface.
+*   **Visual Workflow Editor with AI Assistant**: Design complex agent loops and decision trees using a node-based interface, enhanced by a built-in AI Assistant that can modify the workflow directly via natural language commands (e.g., "Add a shell check after step 2").
 ![Workflow Editor](workflow_editor.png)
 *   **Gemini CLI Integration**: Deeply integrated with the Gemini ecosystem for powerful, prompt-driven code generation and analysis.
-*   **Infinite Iteration**: Create self-improving loops where the agent experiments, learns from failures, and refines its strategy indefinitely.
+*   **Infinite Iteration & Advanced Learning**: Create self-improving loops where the agent experiments, learns from failures, and refines its strategy indefinitely.
+Advanced features like the **"Lesson" mechanism** (to learn from past errors) and **online search integration** (for inspiration) are available in example workflows to boost continuous improvement.
 *   **ML & Symbolic Regression**: specifically tailored to assist in discovering mathematical formulas and optimizing ML models through iterative experimentation.
-*   **Experiment Management**: Automatically track and visualize experiment history, metrics, and branches.
+*   **Experiment Management & Evolutionary Tree**: Automatically track and visualize experiment history, metrics, and branches as an **"evolutionary tree"**, where each experiment node connects to its parent.
 *   **Dynamic Configuration**: Manage global variables and system settings through a centralized UI.

 ## Installation